- By Fiza Pirani The Atlanta Journal-Constitution

 How to watch the live stream

-Slooh.com will broadcast the Geminid meteor shower starting at 8 p.m.
-EST Wednesday, Dec.
+Slooh.com will begin broadcasting the Geminid meteor shower starting at 6 p.m.
+Wednesday, Dec.
 13.

 How to safely watch the Geminid meteor shower, according to NASA